Berlin Township, Holmes County, Ohio: Geography

-No municipalities are located in Berlin Township, although the unincorporated community of Berlin lies at the center of the township.
+No municipalities are located in Berlin Township, although the census-designated place of Berlin lies at the center of the township.

 Name and history

 Berlin Township was organized March 20, 1820 prior to the formation of Holmes County which occurred January 20, 1824.
 It therefore began as a township of Coshocton County.
 The original township included all of the present day Berlin Township plus the part of the present day Walnut Creek Township that was then in Coshocton County as well as the parts of the present day Salt Creek and Paint Townships north of these areas and south of the Greenville Treaty Line.

 Statewide, other Berlin Townships are located in Delaware, Erie, Knox, and Mahoning counties.

 Important and historic sites

 A major attraction for visitors is the Amish & Mennonite Heritage Center providing a glimpse of the traditional ways of the Amish and an illustrated history in its extensively large mural called Behalt.